-ATDI are experts in the development of spectrum-dependent systems for military and defence organisations.
-HTZ Warfare is a radio network planning and spectrum engineering tool for the deployment, network optimisation and real-time analysis of tactical military communications.
+ATDI is a global leader in battlespace spectrum management solutions for military, government departments and security agencies.
+HTZ Warfare is a radio network planning and spectrum engineering tool for the deployment, optimisation and real-time analysis of tactical military communications.

-HTZ Warfare features dedicated military-functions for the management of military communications links, electronic warfare sensors, radio jammers and radars.
-It enables network operators to plan missions using detection, interception and direction finding equipment.
-Using HTZ Warfare, sensors can be deployed and optimised to maximise the probability of mission success, while minimising the number of sensors that need to be deployed.
+HTZ Warfare exploits spectrum dependent systems and features dedicated military functions for the management of military communications links, electronic warfare sensors, radio jammers and radars.
+It enables network operators to plan missions using receivers, direction-finding and communications jamming equipment.
+Using HTZ Warfare, sensors can be deployed and optimised to maximise the probability of mission success, while minimising the number of sensors to be deployed.
 HTZ Warfare is capable of modelling airborne, terrestrial and maritime platforms.

-As well as mission planning for live operations, ATDI’s battle-proven systems are also used for operational analysis to aid development of new systems and to assess new technologies.
+HTZ Warfare can model airborne, terrestrial and maritime platforms, as well as mission planning for live operations.
+ATDI’s battle-proven solutions are used for operational analysis to aid the development of new systems and to assess emerging technologies.

 Network simulation – for spectrum engineering tactical mission planning and analysis;

 Mission planning – to provide support to tactical units in the field and provide command centre secure communication lines;

 Radar detection capability analysis – predicting the areas and elevations for radar coverage;